How to Select the Perfect Term Length for Your Insurance Needs

 Term Life Insurance Until Children Are Independent

-Another common term is until your children are grown-up and out of the house.
+Another common use for a term life policy is to have one in force until your children are grown-up and out of the house.

 Term Life for Income Replacement Purposes

-Retirement is the third most common variable people base their term insurance around.
+Retirement is the third most common variable people base their term life insurance around.

-Most of my client’s in this category have a pension, 401k, or retirement set up and all they want to make sure that is something happens to them before they have accumulated enough money to retire, their family will be protected.
-Also be careful of some of the common retirement myths as you plan for life insurance.
-You may need a lot more than just 1 or 2 million to retire in the future.
+Most of our clients in this category already have a pension, 401k, or retirement set up, and all they want to make sure that is something happens to them before they have accumulated enough money to retire, their family will be protected.
+You also want to be careful of some of the common retirement myths as you plan for life insurance.
+You may need a lot more than just $1 or $2 million to retire in the future.

 If you need to have protection for a children and mortgage, select a term that will protect whichever event is further out.
-So if there are 12 years left on the mortgage and your youngest is 7 (22-7=15), select at least a 15 year term.
+So if there are 12 years left on the mortgage and your youngest is 7 (22-7=15), you'd want to select at least a 15-year term.

-That is an option, but a very expensive one.
-As people get older and major life events pass most people will need less and less coverage, which is why term insurance was designed.
-It will provide your family while they are the most vulnerable with the protection they need for the lowest cost.
+Maybe you decided that you don't want temporary coverage, and would like a more permanent option.
+Permanent life insurance is definitely an option, but it does tend to be more expensive than term life policies.
+As people get older and major life events pass, most people will need less and less coverage, which is why term life insurance was designed.
+It will provide for your family when they are the most vulnerable, with the protection they need for the lowest cost.